Red Cabbage Soup Recipe with Blue Cheese

 You have probably heard of the cabbage soup diet that became popular in the fifties.
 And it looks like the weight loss results for this diet are phenomenal: cabbage soup for days and days on end will make the pounds fly out of the door – but the effect is not lasting.
 Once you go back to a normal diet, the weight will easily come back.
 Anyway, I haven’t tried it.

 Which type of cabbage do you prefer?
 I used red cabbage for my red cabbage soup recipe.
 But I’m very fond of savoy cabbage as well: a dark green cabbage with wrinkled crunchy leaves.
-The cabbage family is quite extended.
-It’s called the cruciferous vegetables and besides cabbage it also contains broccoli, brussels sprouts, bokchoy, cauliflower, collard greens, kohlrabi, nappa cabbage, arugula, kale, watercress and very surprisingly horseradish, daikon and wasabi as well!
+I foun out that quite a lot of vegetables are related to cabbage.
+We call them cruciferous vegetables.
+Did you know that broccoli, brussels sprouts, bokchoy, cauliflower, collard greens, kohlrabi, nappa cabbage, arugula, kale, watercress and very surprisingly horseradish, daikon and wasabi are related to cabbage?
 Thanks Wikipedia!
-It’s never too late to learn something, right.
+It’s never too late to learn something new.

 Even though cabbage is a very healthy vegetable, cabbage allergies do exist.
 Main symptoms that you have to look out for are swelling in and around the mouth, rashes, reddish skin reactions and breathing difficulties.
 If you have difficulties digesting cabbage, it’s possibly because you haven’t cooked it for long enough.
 It’s the same like when you undercook leeks or onions because the strong taste might upset your stomach and make you feel very uncomfortable.
 The only things you can do in this case it to cook the cabbage through and through or just avoid eating it.

 In fact I went to the supermarket this morning and bought half a green cabbage head.
 On the menu planning this week: a scrumptious cabbage and ham pie!
-With the rest of the cabbage that is left I intend to prepare a simple homemade version of sauerkraut with cumin seeds and juniper berries.
+I intend to prepare a simple homemade version of sauerkraut with cumin seeds and juniper berries with the rest of the cabbage that is left.
 Pretty sure that should work.
 Think I will also use it to make hotdogs and the fried sausages with a gorgeous dollop of crunchy pickled cabbage.
 I’m all in for it.